eslint/rfcs/README.md

 When a pull request has implemented an RFC, the RFC should be updated with a link to the PR implementing it.

-## Merging an RFC

-An RFC may be merged by a TSC member provided that:

-1. Every TSC member who wishes to comment on the RFC has done so.
-1. All outstanding concerns and comments have been addressed.
-1. Consensus has been reached on merging the RFC (no TSC member dissents to merging).
-This may be done on the RFC pull request by TSC members marking the pull request as approved.

-If an RFC fails to reach approval on the pull request then the RFC can be discussed during a TSC meeting to determine whether or not to merge.

 **Thanks to the [Ember RFC process](https://github.com/emberjs/rfcs) for the inspiration for ESLint's RFC process.**